 In the early years of the plan the council is borrowing to fund asset renewals.
-This is being done to achieve a balance between the level of rates rises and the sustainability of service levels. in the later years of the plan the council achieves sustainable funding and borrows for part of the level of service and growth capital works.
-This is outlined in the Prospective Funding impact Statement (page 197).
+This is being done to achieve a balance between the level of rates rises and the sustainability of service levels.
+In the later years of the plan the council achieves sustainable funding and borrows for part of the level of service and growth capital works.
+This is outlined in the Funding Impact Statement (pages 145-155).